August 6, 2018

 Reasons Safety Eyewear May Cause Eye Fatigue

-- The wrong fit: If your eyewear puts pressure behind your ears, on your nose, or on the sides of your head, it may cause headaches or eye fatigue.
-A common misconception in safety departments is that they can buy one type of eyewear and expect it to work for and fit every employee.
+- The wrong fit: A common misconception in safety departments is that they can buy one type of eyewear and expect it to work for and fit every employee.
 This thinking can lead to issues down the road for workers.

 - The wrong tint: If you’re working in environments where you experience glare, do high precision work, or work indoors and outdoors, different types of tints may be needed.
 Proper tints help your eyes adjust to the conditions of the environment, lessening the intensity at which your eyes need to focus and refocus.
 If you’re not using the correct tint on your safety glasses, it could result in eye strain or eye fatigue.